πŸš€ Quick Start#

 The client does not need any files as input since it will ask the server for the information.

-When running the client one can further specify the Frontend that should be used.
-See the Frontends for more information.
+When running the client, you can further specify the Frontend that should be used.
+See the 🎨 Frontends for more information.

 Understanding the UI encoding#

-Let’s adress the UI encoding by sections.
-For details on the sytax and the creation of elements see the ui-state section.
+Let’s address the UI encoding by sections.
+For details on the syntax and the creation of elements, see the ui-state section.

 Each UI encoding file must contain exactly one element of type window.
 The encoding below creates a window element identified by w inside the root.